andrewchambers/hafs/README.md

 ### Ideal use cases

-In general this filesystem is good for configuration files and metadata that must be kept consistent across a whole cluster while also tolerating server failure, it is not great at handling large volumes of data or having high single threaded write throughput (unless you use the s3 backed file feature).
+In general this filesystem is good for configuration files and metadata that must be kept consistent across a whole cluster while also tolerating server failure - it has very low single threaded write throughput (unless you use the s3 backed file feature).

 ## Features